-Join in at tours and walking plays, visit our historical homes and experience the Norwegian culture, history and tradition.
+Join in walking plays, visit our historical homes and experience the Norwegian culture, history and tradition.

 Walking plays brings history to life

 Every day from mid-June to mid-August you can enjoy the amusing walking play Flora, fauna and flatbread, that are included in the ticket.

 In the play you will meet a fine English lady that are visiting Norway as tourist in the late 1800s.
 Join her on her tour to the mountain farms, where she will get an exotic meeting with the life in the Norwegian mountains.

 Queen Sonja's childhood home and other new houses

 Come in and have a look inside the 1930s house where Norway's Queen Sonja grew up.
 The first and second floor is open to visitors in the high season from mid-June to mid-August.
 The restoration of the basement will be finished in the fall 2020.

 Next to the mountain farms the museum's new cabin area is growing.
 This summer a trade union cabin that was moved to the museum from the mountains last year, is to open.
 There are also a modern mountain cabin and other historic cabins here.
 The cabins tell the story of the Norwegians’ dream of their own cabin.
 Also see the indoor exhibiton Hytta – four walls around a dream in the visitor center.